 When it comes to online marketing, emails are an essential part of the process.
 In fact, companies will often begin their targeted marketing campaign by considering the email channel first.

 Like all other approaches to targeted marketing, campaigns begin with email list segmentation.
 You can’t send highly targeted messages if the audience isn’t separated according to certain criteria.
 That’s where data will come in.

 If you run an e-commerce store, some of your shoppers might prefer a particular type, color, or size of the product.
 Gathering data on all these preferences will allow you to build highly targeted messages for each segment, which will, of course, result in more and better leads.

 Also read: What is a Trigger Email?
 Definition, Types & Examples

 Targeted SMS marketing is really no different from all the other strategies.
 However, it might be significantly more effective than many other marketing channels.
 We have described the incredible effectiveness of SMS campaigns in our previous articles.

 Yet, it would be most efficient to build a consistent user profile from data acquired in email marketing (and other channels).
 SMS marketing is not as conducive to producing data as there’s barely any tracking available for it.

 Additionally, it’s usually a very responsive and quick channel, which might skew certain datasets (e.g. shopping behavior might be different, but the differences might be due to the channel itself, not the users).

 Additionally, ecommerce and retail are heavily driven by sales and promotional messages as they are B2C businesses with largely low-cost items.
-As a result, people can be easily drawn in with small deals or discounts.
-Adding targeted SMS messages into the mix is likely to end in resounding success.
+As a result, people can be easily drawn in by small deals or discounts.
+Adding targeted SMS messages into the mix will likely end in resounding success.

 Targeted Social Media Marketing